Special Educational Needs and Disability

 The class teacher has responsibility for the overall well-being of every child in their class.
 Emotional well-being is supported by making sure that children who find “change” difficult are well prepared for any changes or transitions.
 When they are about to change class they are helped to make their own transition book, which they can revisit during the summer holidays.
 To promote positive friendships, we may use a ‘circle of friends’ or ‘circle time’ involving the whole class.
 Think Children, a professional counselling service is based in school and provides some children with weekly counselling.

-Who is the Academy’s special educational needs co-ordinator (SENCo) and what are their contact details.
+Who is the Academy’s special educational needs co-ordinator (SENDCo) and what are their contact details.

 What training have staff supporting special educational needs had and what is planned?

-A wide variety of SEN training has been undertaken both as staff and as individuals, eg. Dealing with pupils on the Autistic Spectrum, Dyslexia training, MAPA, Moving and Handling.
+A wide variety of SEND training has been undertaken both as staff and as individuals, eg. Dealing with pupils on the Autistic Spectrum, Dyslexia training, MAPA, Moving and Handling, ADHD strategies.
 Training and support is requested from external agencies as and when necessary.
-We have an ongoing training for teachers and teaching assistants to ensure that pupils’ needs are met.

 What specialist services and expertise are available or accessed by the Academy?